gesellix/couchdb-2-elasticsearch/README.md

-# Replace the deprecated Elasticsearch CouchDB River
+# A Elasticsearch CouchDB River replacement

 Elasticsearch rivers have been [deprecated](https://www.elastic.co/blog/deprecating-rivers), which makes one think about alternatives.
 The recommended method is using [Logstash input plugins](https://github.com/logstash-plugins/logstash-input-couchdb_changes),